 Visions students cannot preregister; so there is the possibility that some of the popular undergraduate and beginning graduate courses will be full at the time of registration.
 If this happens, you need permission of the course instructor to enroll in the class.
 Contact the department or e-mail the instructor to set up an appointment.
 All applicants should note that the Visions program is not a degree program, and foreign applicants should note that the Visions program does not meet the requirements for being in the USA on an F-1 visa.

 Q. Do I need to take the Graduate Record Examination (GRE)?

 A. Yes.
-The GRE score is used along with other application materials to determine admission to the programs; there is, however, no minimum GRE score require.
-The Computer Science master’s program requires only the general portion of the GRE.
+The GRE score is used along with other application materials to determine admission to the programs.
+The Computer Science master’s program requires only the general portion of the GRE and the minimum requirement is 150 in GRE Quantitative.
 For more information about the GRE see www.gre.org and www.ets.org The GRE is offered at Prometric Testing (previoulsy called Sylvan Center) 3 Centerview Drive, Suite 248, Greensboro, NC 27407 (336-854-4230) and elsewhere.
 Prometric Testing is not affiliated with UNCG — check with them for current fees and procedures.